 Martin Hildebrandt started tattooing in 1846 as a sailor aboard the frigate United States.
-Martin is considered the first professional tattoo artist in America.
+Martin is considered the first recorded professional tattoo artist in the United States.
 He tattooed soldiers during the civil war.

 According to Michelle Myles (owner of Daredevil Tattoo in Manhattan), Martin Hildebrandt established a shop at 77 James Street at the corner of Oak in Manhattan in 1875 and worked there for 5 years.
 It is believed this was the first permanent place of business for tattooing in the United States.